MrGoraj/MCShop/README.md

 - Connecting with Front-End Server with REST API
 - Connecting with Minecraft server with more secure protocol than RCON
-- Support for most popular payment methods
+- Support for MicroSMS(https://www.google.com) payment methods

 ### TODO:

-- More connection methods with Minecraft servers
+- Connection method with Minecraft servers
 - Showing player head next to nick in clients list (Minotaur API)
 - More Payment service provider